 What if I pre-enter and then decide I want to add more classes?

-We have a special online entry form you can use to add classes if you’ve already registered for the show.
-Click here to add classes to an existing registration.
-And remember, you can add as many Main Arena and Trails classes as you like on the day of the show by purchasing more tokens in the show office for $15 each.
-Dressage classes require pre-entry by July 26.
+You can add as many Main Arena and Trails classes as you like on the day of the show by purchasing more tokens in the show office for $15 each.

 Do you offer refunds on cancelled entries?